Topics

 OharaIf I could introduce the highlights to you, it would be the date scene between Suzu and Shusaku.
 In particular, the song "Unawakened Dream" is so lovely, it's full of the cuteness of the two of them.
 It's fun to act out, and I hope you'll enjoy the sparkling atmosphere.

 Kun I would like you to pay attention to the fact that "Here and There in This World" appears twice.
 I love the structure of the song, which is sung once when the audience does not yet know what story will unfold, and then sung again when Suzu-san has found her true self.
-It's a song that makes you desperately try to hold back the tears when you sing it for the second time.
+It's a song that makes you desperately try to hold back tears when you sing it for the second time.

 OharaThere are so many songs that make you cry just by listening to them.
 I'm moved by how Angie alone can create so many different melodies and words.
 I love them all, but the one I think is worth listening to is Keiko's "The Color of Freedom."
-It's a song that changes Suzu's way of life and her way of thinking, and I think each customer will discover their own "Color of Freedom" and feel saved.
+It's a song that changes Suzu's way of life and way of thinking, and I think each customer will discover their own "Color of Freedom" and feel saved.

 KonoI was also moved by "The Color of Freedom" when I heard it in Angela's demo.